Where These Cases Are Heard

 When both guardianship and protective proceedings as to the same person are commenced or pending in the same court, the proceedings may be consolidated.

-For many families, the best way to avoid guardianship and conservatorship proceedings altogether is to have a durable power of attorney and healthcare directive in place before incapacity occurs.
-These documents let you choose who makes decisions for you, rather than leaving that choice to a court.
+For many families, the best way to avoid these proceedings is to plan ahead.
+A durable power of attorney and healthcare directive let you choose who makes decisions for you.
+These documents take effect without court involvement.